Optimized Sales Optimized Marketing Target Accounts For CROs For CFOs For CMOs Blog News Glossary Compare Tools About Schedule a Demo

 Marketing ROI Attribution & Measurement

-Revenue attributed to marketing minus marketing cost, divided by marketing cost — the fundamental measure of marketing's contribution to revenue.
+Revenue attributed to marketing minus marketing cost, divided by marketing cost.
+It is the fundamental measure of marketing's contribution to revenue.

 Marketing ROI Benchmarks Attribution & Measurement